Blisland

 About Blisland

 Blisland twinkles with piskies—Cornwall’s small folk.
-Knee-high, moss-clad, they dance on Bodmin Moor, leading travellers astray in De Lank’s mist or gifting luck to weary farmers.
-No scroll names them here, but Blisland’s lanes hum their tune—moor winds whisper of fairy rings by Lavethan Wood, where Stripple Stones guard secrets.
-Piskies trip you on Trehudreth Downs, giggling as you curse, or stack your hay by moonlight, asking naught but a pint.
-St Protus’ well sparkles with their mischief, its waters cold as their cheek.
+Knee-high, moss-clad, they dance through Bodmin Moor, leading travellers astray in De Lank’s mist or gifting luck to weary farmers.
+No parish scroll names them, but Blisland’s hedgerows hum their tune.
+Moor winds whisper of fairy rings near Lavethan Wood, while the Stripple Stones, ancient and quiet, guard secrets in the bracken.
+On Trehudreth Downs, piskies trip you with glee, giggling as you curse—or stack your hay by moonlight, asking for nothing but a pint in thanks.
+St Protus’ holy well still sparkles with their mischief, its waters as cold and sharp as their wit.

 Information